qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 ## Signing up for Hybrid Cloud

-To activate Hybrid Cloud, go to the Hybrid Cloud regions section, enter you company and billing information and request access.
+To activate Hybrid Cloud, go to the Hybrid Cloud section, enter you company and billing information and request access.

-## Creating a Hybrid Cloud region
+## Creating a Hybrid Cloud Environment

-The following sections specify prerequisites and required artifacts to set up a Qdrant cluster in your Hybrid Cloud region.
+The following sections specify prerequisites and required artifacts to set up a Qdrant cluster in your Hybrid Cloud Environment.

 ### Prerequisites

-To create a Hybrid Cloud region, you need a [standard compliant](https://www.cncf.io/training/certification/software-conformance/)Kubernetes cluster.
+To create a Hybrid Cloud Environment, you need a [standard compliant](https://www.cncf.io/training/certification/software-conformance/)Kubernetes cluster.
 You can run this cluster in any cloud, on-premise or edge environment, with distributions that range from AWS EKS to VMWare vSphere.

 For storage, you need to set up the Kubernetes cluster with a Container Storage Interface (CSI) driver that provides block storage.
 For vertical scaling, the CSI driver needs to support volume expansion.
 For backups and restores, the driver needs to support CSI snapshots and restores.